Neroli Essential Oil

-“The results obtained indicate that linalool and the corresponding acetate play a major role in the anti-inflammatory activity displayed by the essential oils containing them, and provide further evidence suggesting that linalool and linalyl acetate-producing species are potentially anti-inflammatory agents.”
+“The results obtained indicate that linalool and the corresponding acetate play a major role in the [immune supporting] activity displayed by the essential oils containing them, and provide further evidence suggesting that linalool and linalyl acetate-producing species are potentially [immune supporting] agents.”
 (1)

-If that’s not enough to make your think they work, here’s another bit of research that talks about the effect theses constituents have on pain and inflammation.
+If that’s not enough to make your think they work, here’s another bit of research that talks about the effect theses constituents have on supporting the immune system.

 Moving on, another study examined the difference in stress between three groups exposed to different things: real essential oils, synthetic fragrances, and nothing (control).
 The results were significant!
 I’ll post a roller bottle and diffuser recipe with the oils they used in this study.